Rocky Mountain House – Dawson City – Inuvik – and return, 2015.

 Did I tell you about the mosquitoes?

-It had been dry when we set up camp but it had started raining and had been gently raining for a while by the time I crawled in to my sleeping bag.
-My bear spray and bear bangers were nearby!
+It had been dry when we set up camp but had been gently raining for a while by the time I crawled in to my sleeping bag with my bear spray and bear bangers nearby!

 Bike odometer 36,938 kms